Military Mortgage Rates Are Down

 Defying expert predictions, 30-year mortgage rates are down and low mortgage rates have caused refinance loans to soar.

-For homeowners who purchased prior to mid-2014, the market has presented an opportunity to access low rates, lower payments, and a more solid financial future -- especially for homeowners using their VA Benefits as part of the VA Home Loan Guaranty Program.
+For homeowners who purchased prior to June 2016, the market has presented an opportunity to access low rates, lower payments, and a more solid financial future — especially for homeowners using their VA Benefits as part of the VA Home Loan Guaranty Program.

-When was the last time you checked today's VA mortgage rates?Click to see today's rates (May 27th, 2016)
+When was the last time you checked today’s VA mortgage rates?Verify your VA refinance eligibility (Oct 31st, 2020)

 The VA Interest Rate Reduction Refinance Loan (IRRRL) is an exclusive mortgage program available to homeowners with an existing VA home loan.